 Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

 Neglect may occur during pregnancy as a result of maternal substance misuse, maternal mental ill health or learning difficulties or a cluster of such issues.
-Where there is domestic abuse and violence towards a carer, the needs of the child may be neglected.
+Where there is domestic abuse towards a carer, the needs of the child may be neglected.

 Once a child is born, neglect may involve a parent failing to: